raspberrypilearning/getting-started-with-minecraft-pi/README.md

 3. Plug in a USB keyboard and Mouse into the USB slots on the Pi.

-4. Plug in your headphones to the 3.5mm sound output jack.

-5. Plug in the micro USB power supply and you should see some text appear on your screen.
+4. Plug in the micro USB power supply and you should see some text appear on your screen.

-6. When prompted to login type:
+5. When prompted to login type:

 	```
 	Login: pi
 	Password: raspberry
 	```

-7. Once you have logged in, type startx to load the desktop.
+6. Once you have logged in, type startx to load the desktop.

 ##Step 1: Post a message to Minecraft Pi